-The proprietary function exception to the sovereign rule of governmental immunity applied only to municipalities.
+The proprietary function exception to the sovereign rule of governmental immunity applies only to municipalities.
 At one time, the Texas Supreme Court appeared to expand the proprietary function exception beyond municipalities.
 In Tex.
 Highway Comm'n v.
 Tex.
 Ass'n of Steel Importers, Inc., 372 S.W.2d 525, 529 (Tex.
 1963), the court found the building of highways to constitute a proprietary activity.
 As a consequence of the highway commission's proprietary activities, the state was subject to suit and liability.
 Id.
 The court subsequently limited the proprietary function exception to cities.
 In Turvey, the court held that, "[t]he distinction between proprietary and governmental functions does not apply to counties."
 Turvey, 602 S.W.2d at 519.
 See Nueces Co., 246 S.W.3d at 652.
+Likewise, "a school district is purely a governmental agency and exercises only such powers as are delegated to it by the state."
+Braun v.
+Trs. of Victoria Indep.
+Sch.
+Dist., 114 S.W.2d 947, 950 (Tex.
+Civ.
+App.-San Antonio 1938, writ ref'd).
+Like counties, school districts "perform[] no proprietary functions which are separate and independent of [their] governmental powers."
+Wasson, 489 S.W.3d at 950.
 In the City of Gladewater v.
 Pike, 727 S.W.2d 514, 519 (Tex.
 1987) decision, the court added that "[a] proprietary function is one intended primarily for the advantage and benefit of persons within the corporate limits of the municipality rather than for use by the general public."
 Consequently, because the actions of the state, its boards and agencies are intended to benefit the state as a whole rather than residents of a particular municipality, their actions are always deemed to be governmental.
 See id.
 Similarly, countries are 'involuntary agents of the state without the power to serve local interests of their residents, [thus] countries have no proprietary functions; all their functions are governmental."
 Additionally, the Dallas Court of Appeals has found that open-enrollment charter schools do not perform proprietary functions, even where they lease out portions of their facilities to for profit entities.
 LTTS Charter School, Inc. v.
-C2 Construction, Inc., 358 S.W.3d 725, 734 (Tex.App.-Dallas 2012, pet. pending).
+C2 Construction, Inc., 358 S.W.3d 725, 734 (Tex.App.-Dallas 2012, pet.

+pending).
 But see Wasson, 489 S.W.3d 427 (Tex.
-2016) ("Therefore, in the realm of sovereign immunity as it applies to such political subdivisionsreferred to as governmental immunity-this Court has distinguished between those acts performed as a branch of the state and those acts performed in a proprietary, non-governmental capacity. ...
-'Political subdivisions of Statescounties, cities, or whatever-never were and never have been considered as sovereign entities."") (quoting Reynolds v.
+2016) ("Therefore, in the realm of sovereign immunity as it applies to such political subdivisions-referred to as governmental immunity-this Court has distinguished between those acts performed as a branch of the state and those acts performed in a proprietary, nongovernmental capacity. ...
+'Political subdivisions of States-counties, cities, or whatever-never were and never have been considered as sovereign entities.'") (quoting Reynolds v.
 Sims, 377 U.S. 533, 575, 84 S.Ct.
 1362, 12 L.Ed.2d 506 (1964)).